- What is hemoglobin and what is its function in the body?

 Q: What is the relationship between hemoglobin and the hematocrit?

 A: A complete blood count (CBC) measures several components of the blood, including the levels of hemoglobin and the volume of red blood cells as compared to the total volume of blood, a measure known as the hematocrit.
 As hemoglobin is contained within red blood cells, both counts tend to correspond with one another: if hemoglobin levels are high, it is likely that the hematocrit will be too, and vice versa.
+To learn more about how to interpret a CBC, take a look at this resource on blood tests results.

 Q: Is there a link between hemoglobin and cancer?

 A: Yes, some types of cancer can affect hemoglobin levels.
 For example, leukemia, lymphoma and other types of cancer that can induce blood loss, such as colon cancer, may lead to low levels, while others, including a kind of bone marrow cancer called polycythemia vera, can cause levels to rise.
 There is also a link between chemotherapy, a common cancer treatment, and low hemoglobin levels or anemia.
 Chemotherapy uses drugs administered intravenously, to destroy cancerous cells.
 In some cases, healthy red blood cells can be attacked by some of these drugs, leading to anemia.
+Read more about chemotherapy side-effects here.

 Other names for hemoglobin